DormantLogician/equal-language-concept/doc/Structure.md

 Inline categories are defined with an anonymous label, like so:

-    (', 1 O 2 O)
+    ('', 1 O 2 O)
-    ('['a], 'a O, 'a + 2)[2]
+    (''['a], 'a O, 'a + 2)[2]

 In second example, category is immediately expanded with '2' as initial argument, which generates a pattern.

 Categories may be sum (denoted '+'), product (denoted '*'), union (denoted 'V'), sequence (denoted 'O'), or collection (denoted 'C') categories.

-Number categories that are infinitely sized must contain only one number or number category followed by an infinite sum or product.
+Number categories that are infinitely sized must contain only one number or number category followed by an infinite sum or product so they can be evaluated.

-Any infinitely-sized category may have a fourth item that denotes stopping at nth structure/number in sequence.
+Any infinitely-sized category may have a fourth item that denotes expansion of category to nth structure/number in pattern.

 Category definitions may be overloaded, like so: